flesler/idonethis-form/README.md

 Once a done is submitted, you will be able to undo what you just did.
 That will delete the done and restore the done's text on the field for re-submission.

+## History navigation

+There's also a very basic implementation of history.
+You can navigate the dones you submitted within the session using `up` and `down` keys.

+You can edit items in history and submit, this will create a new done.
+It won't edit the one you submitted.
+I might add this feature eventually.

 ## Why I made this

 When I'm on my PC, I use [idid](https://github.com/jviotti/idid) to quicky add dones from the command-line.